Purified Water for Pharmaceuticals

 Purified Water systems typically include two stages that treat the facility’s feed water, which must always meet the local regulatory requirements for potable water quality.
 Pretreatment is the initial stage, which modifies the water quality to reduce target contaminant groups that can damage or otherwise interfere with the performance of downstream unit treatment processes.
 At a minimum, these contaminant groups typically include suspended solids, hardness, and other scale forming minerals, and disinfectants such as chlorine and chloramine.
 Some systems include more advanced pretreatment to address other contaminants such as biological and organic foulants, and overall total dissolved solids (TDS).

 The second stage is the final treatment, sometimes called preparation, which further treats the pretreated water to meet the final purified water quality requirements.
-Most modern systems include at least one pass of reverse osmosis to reduce all contaminant groups except gasses (e.g. inorganic, organic, and biological) followed by a polishing step, such as Electrodeionization (EDI) or other deionization process, to further reduce conductivity below the target limit before storage.
+Most modern systems include at least one pass of reverse osmosis to reduce all contaminant groups except gasses (e.g. inorganic, organic, and biological) followed by a polishing step, such as Electrodeionization (EDI) or other deionization processes, to further reduce conductivity below the target limit before storage.
 Additional post-treatment technologies can also be included depending on the requirements of each individual application, such as UV, submicron filtration, and ultrafiltration.

 MECO MASTERpak™ Purified Water Product Line